Marquette, Michigan: Parks and recreation

+The combination of hilly terrain (a 600 ft vertical difference from top to bottom) and large area snow falls enables snowboarding and downhill skiing at Marquette Mountain.

 Education

 Public schools

-The City of Marquette is served by the Marquette Area Public Schools.
-The district is the largest school district in the Upper Peninsula and Northern Wisconsin, with about 3,100 students and 420 faculty and Staff.
+Marquette is served by the Marquette Area Public Schools, the largest school district in the Upper Peninsula and northern Wisconsin, with about 3,100 students and 420 faculty and staff.